piratte/conquest/README.md

 3) may perform replay (parses replay file and replays the match) ~ fully working

-4) human player (you can play against your AI!), use "human" as bot init command
+4) human player (you can play against your AI!), use "human" as bot init command -- beware, some buttons can be "right clicked" to "reverse the effect" (e.g. when placing armies left click -> plus, right click -> minus or when moving armies left click -> OK, right click -> cancel)

 AI vs AI